-Students majoring in art are required to complete the following courses (20 credits) in addition to one of the concentrations listed below.
+Students majoring in art are required to complete the following courses (24 credits) in addition to one of the concentrations listed below.
 Approved courses from off campus may be substituted for electives in concentrations.
 (Note: Additional concentrations may be added in following years.)

-Foundations (8 credits): One drawing and one design class:

-ART102 Drawing I
+Foundations (8 credits): One drawing and one design class: ART102 Drawing I

-ART110 Design I: Principles of Design
+One of the following: ART110 Design I: Principles of Design ART270 Design II: Process and Application